The Shirley Temple: A Mocktail Fit for a Child Star (And You!) 🍒✨

 - Prep your throne: Fill a highball glass with ice.

-- Grenadine drip: Pour grenadine into the glass.
+- Grenadine syrup drip: Pour grenadine syrup into the glass.

 - Fizz it up: Slowly top with ginger ale.
 Stir gently unless you want a foam explosion.